-GOVERNANCE : 7.
-Provide a letter from the school or its attorney confirming from the school that all members of its governing board are in compliance with these Florida Ethics Code provisions 112.313(2), (3), (7), and (12) and 112.3143(3), including that they have no conflicts of interest as indicated on Charter Tools.
-8. Provide a letter from the school or its attorney confirming that the school and or any of its employees, have not entered into a confidentiality agreement regarding terminated or dismissed instructional personnel or school administrators, or personnel or administrators who resign in lieu of termination, based in whole or in part on misconduct that affects the health, safety, or welfare of a student, and have not provided instructional personnel or school administrators with employment references or discuss the personnel's or administrators' performance with prospective employers in another educational setting, without disclosing the personnel's or administrators' misconduct as indicated on Charter Tools.
-The highlighted indicators must be compliant in order fo or this category to be considered compliant.
-DateDΦ914 RATING
+7. Provide a letter from the school or its attorney confirming from the school that all members of its governing board are in compliance with these Florida Ethics Code provisions 112.313(2), (3), (7), and (12) and 112.3143(3), including that they have no conflicts of interest as indicated on Charter Tools.
+8. Provide a letter from the school or its attorney confirming that the school and or any of its employees, have not entered into a confidentiality agreement regarding terminated or dismissed instructional personnel or school administrators; or personnel or administrators who resign in lieu of termination, based in whole or in part on misconduct that affects the health, safety, or welfare of a student, and have not provided instructional personnel or school administrators with employment references or discuss the personnel's or administrators' performance with prospective employers in another educational setting, without disclosing the personnel's or administrators' misconduct as indicated on Charter Tools. e highlighted indicators must be compliant in order for r this categ 42 11 42 11 4

+Signature Date 020914 RATING Meets the Standard: All indicators are rated "C".
 Partially Meets the Standard: Up to 3 indicators rated as "N" and all other indicators as "C".

-Meets the Standard: All indicators are rated "C".

 Does Not Meet the Standard: 4 or more indicators are rated as "N".